THE PROBLEM WITH TYPICAL SHOULDER WORKOUTS

 When you’re looking to strictly develop the middle delt you want the traps out of it.
 But when you’re trying to train for power and explosiveness, you want the trap to help because it’s trying to help.
 All these muscles are situated in this area together, so they prefer to work together.
 The Cheat Lateral will help us focus on that.

-During this exercise the weight is not out of my control.
+During this exercise the weight is not out of my control as I lower the dumbbell.
 Even though we’re using a heavier weight, I get the chance to swing it up, but I have to control it on the way down.
 If it’s not possible to control it on the way down, the weight is too heavy.

 From the Cheat Lateral I go directly into a Dumbbell Push Press.